free office software

 Skype barely needs inclusion here as you probably already have it installed.

-There are other voice over internet protocol (VoIP) services available which are dedicated to internet calling, and there are certainly cheaper ones for calling landlines and mobiles.
-But for straight PC-to-PC calls, Skype's still the leader, simply because it's the most popular.
+There are lots of other voice over internet protocol (VoIP) and video calling services available, and there are certainly cheaper ones for calling landlines and mobiles.
+But for free voice and video calls via the internet, Skype's still among the leaders, simply because it's so prevalent.

 Download: